 My main research interests are semantics and syntax.
 I have active projects on disjunction, evidentiality, tense, and modality.
 I am interested in the insights that cross-linguistic and acquisition data can provide on these topics.
-I do fieldwork on Egyptian Arabic.

 - Winter 2014: TA for Syntactic Typology and Universals(Martin Walkow)